jlibovicky/class-quiz/quizzes/ml_intro_lect07.md

-# Intro to ML: Lecture 7 Recap (k nearest neighbors, Naive Bayes)
+# Intro to ML: Lecture 7 Recap (k Nearest Neighbors, Naive Bayes)

 ## Select a false statement about the $k$ nearest neighbors classifier.